Skin, Hair, and Nails

 Article Translations: (Spanish)

-Skin protects the network of muscles, bones, nerves, blood vessels, and everything else inside our bodies.
-Eyelids have the thinnest skin, the soles of our feet the thickest.
+- protects the network of muscles, bones, nerves, blood vessels, and everything else inside our bodies

-The upper layer of our skin, the epidermis, is the tough, protective outer layer.
-It is about as thick as a sheet of paper over most parts of the body.
-The epidermis has four layers of cells that are constantly flaking off and being renewed.
-In these four layers are three special types of cells:
+The epidermis is the upper layer of skin.
+This tough, protective outer layer is thin in some areas and thick in others.
+The epidermis has layers of cells that constantly flake off and are renewed.
+In these layers are three special types of cells:

-- Melanocytes (pronounced: meh-lah-nuh-sites) produce melanin, the pigment that gives skin its color.
-All people have roughly the same number of melanocytes; the more melanin that is produced, the darker the skin.
+- Melanocytes (pronounced: meh-LAH-nuh-sites) make melanin, the pigment that gives skin its color.
+All people have roughly the same number of melanocytes; the more melanin made, the darker the skin.
 Exposure to sunlight increases the production of melanin, which is why people get suntanned or freckled.

-- Keratinocytes (pronounced: ker-uh-tih-no-sites) produce keratin, a type of protein that is a basic component of hair and nails.
-Keratin is also found in skin cells in the skin's outer layer, where it helps create a protective barrier.
+- Keratinocytes (pronounced: ker-uh-TIH-no-sites) make keratin, a type of protein that's a basic component of hair, skin, and nails.
+Keratin in the skin's outer layer helps create a protective barrier.